mithi/react-philosophies/README.md

 ## 2.3 Separate concerns with the single responsibility principle

-The following is based on my old article [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665), but applied to React components.
+(The paragraph below is based on my old article [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665), but applied to React components)

 **What is the single responsibility principle?**
 A component should have one and only one job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfil its purpose.
-This matters because react applications that are easy to change consist of components that are easy to reuse.
+This matters because React applications that are easy to maintain consist of components that are easy to reuse.
 A component with various responsibilities are difficult to reuse.
-If you want to reuse some but not all of its behavior.
-It's almost always impossible to just get what you need.
+If you want to reuse some but not all of a component's behavior, it's almost always impossible to just get what you need.
 It is also likely to be entangled with other code.
 Components that do one thing which isolate that thing from the rest of your application allows change without consequence and reuse without duplication.

 **How to know if your component has a single responsibility?**
 > Try to describe that component in one sentence.
 If it is only responsible for one thing then it should be simple to describe.
 If it uses the word ‘and’ or ‘or’ then it is likely that your component failed this test.

 ### 🙈 Example
 The requirement is to have special kinds of buttons you can click to shop for items of a specific category.
 For example, I can select bags, chairs, and food.
-Each button opens a modal you can use to select items.
-If the user selected items of a specific category then that category is booked.
-If it is booked, there will the button will be green with a checkmark, else it would be red.
-You can still add or delete items even if that category is booked.
+Each button opens a modal you can use to select and "save" items.
+If there currently exists "saved" selected items in a specific category then then that category said to be "booked".
+If it is booked, the button will be green with a checkmark, else it would be red You should be able to edit your booking (add or delete items) even if that category is booked.
 If the user is hovering the button it should also display `WavingHand` component.
-The buttons can also be disabled when those items are not available.
+The buttons can also be disabled when no items for a specific category is available.
 If hovered, a tooltip shows "not available".
 Each button has a label and an icon.

 <details>
     <summary>❌ Not-so-good solution</summary>